 - J – not in the top half of the class; or

 - O – deceased.

-High school counselors can choose from one of two electronic methods to submit their required sixth semester data for those students who are to be considered for designation as an Illinois State Scholar for the 2018-19 academic year.
+High school counselors can choose from one of two electronic methods to submit their required sixth semester data for those students who are to be considered for designation as an Illinois State Scholar.
 Contact the School Services Department with questions.

 First, a school must be registered to utilize the GAP Access portal.

 - The high school principal must activate a GAP Access account as the Primary Administrator and establish the appropriate SSP access level for all impacted staff.
 Instructions for establishing access to SSP processing are found on the GAP Access page.

 - After reviewing the Activating Your GAP Access Primary Administrator user guide, high school principals can begin the process of creating and activating GAP Access accounts by going to the GAP Access Login page and then clicking on the "Not registered yet?
 Register here" link (which appears immediately below the "Login" button).